-- 1 Launch Digidesign CoreAudio Setup (located in /Applications/Digidesign). - 2 From the Buffer Size pop-up menu, select the desired CoreAudio buffer size (in samples).
+1 Launch Digidesign CoreAudio Manager (located in /Applications/Digidesign).

+2 From the Buffer Size pop-up menu, select the desired CoreAudio buffer size (in samples).
 Generally, smaller buffer sizes are preferable.
 However, if you experience any problems with performance (such as clicks and pops during recording or playback), try increasing the CoreAudio Buffer Size setting.
+You can also change the buffer size from within the client application if it is the only client attached to the CoreAudio driver.
+Once two or more clients are active, you will not be able to change the sample rate or the buffer size.